SiriDB/siridb-docs/content/database/alter_database/set_timezone.md

 ---
 title: "set timezone"
-weight: 88
+weight: 94
 ---

 Change the timezone for the database.
-When using a date/time in a query SiriDB needs to convert the given date to a timestamp.
+When using a date/time in a query, SiriDB needs to convert the given date to a timestamp.
 Default **NAIVE** is used which means SiriDB is naive about the time zone and acts as if it's a local time.